-Anyone who lives or works in the neighbourhood can join SoW Neighbours, and more than 500 people helped set the boundary, our constitution and to decide what the plan should cover.
+Anyone who lives or works in the neighbourhood can join SoW Neighbours.
+More than 500 people were involved in the plan, and 91% of residents and businesses voted for it in a referendum.

 Click on the themes below to see notes from the consultations which fed into the SoW Neighbourhood Plan

 These aspirations were reflected in the examination version of the plan